mwbowers/mwbowers.github.io/reference/asna-qsys-runtime-job-support/exceptions-cpfxxxx/cpf2166-exception.md

 title: CPF2166Exception Class
 ---

-The exception that is thrown when: Library name -library-name- not valid.
+The exception that is thrown when Library name {0} not valid.

 **Namespace:** ASNA.QSys.Runtime.JobSupport <br/>
 **Assembly:** ASNA.QSys.Runtime